Understanding the Issues, Their Causes and Solutions in Microservices Systems: An Empirical Study: Conclusions

 \section{Conclusions}

-This paper empirically investigates the issues, causes, and solutions of microservices systems by employing a mixed-methods approach.
-Our study collected data from 2,641 issues from the issue tracking systems of 15 open-source microservices systems on GitHub, 15 interviews and an online survey completed by 150 practitioners.
-The primary contribution of this work is rooted in the taxonomies of issues, causes, and solutions in microservices systems.
-The taxonomy of issues consists of 19 categories, 54 subcategories, and 402 types of issues.
-The taxonomy of causes contains 8 categories, 26 subcategories, and 228 types of causes, whereas the taxonomy of solutions includes 8 categories, 32 subcategories, and 177 types of solutions.
-Overviewing the results of this study, the major issues for microservices systems are Technical Debt, Continuous Integration and Delivery, and Exception Handling issues.
-The majority of the issues occur due to General Programming Errors, Missing Features and Artifacts, and Invalid Configuration and Communication.
-These issues are mainly addressed by Fixing, Adding, and Modifying artifacts.
+This paper empirically investigates the issues, causes, and solutions of microservices systems by employing a mixed-methods approach, combining 2,641 GitHub issues from 15 open-source microservices systems, 15 interviews, and an online survey completed by 150 practitioners.
+The primary contribution of this work is the empirically grounded taxonomies of \emph{Issues}, \emph{Causes}, and \emph{Solutions} in microservices systems, together with the mapping between them.
+Overviewing our results, the major Issue Categories are Technical Debt, Continuous Integration and Delivery, and Exception Handling, while the most common Cause Categories include General Programming Errors, Missing Features and Artifacts, and Invalid Configuration and Communication.
+These issues are mainly addressed through Fixing, Adding, and Modifying artifacts.

-Based on the results and our observations in this study, we proposed the future directions in three aspects: